 Applications for this grant will be accepted between October 1 and March 31 each year.
 Notifications will be sent by email after the Northern Arts Council's April meeting.

 How to Apply:

-- I short one paragraph bio describing the history of your artistic practice.
+- A short one-paragraph bio describing the history of your artistic practice

-- Artists submitting video should provide links (youtube, vimeo, etc.)
+Note: Artists submitting video should provide links (YouTube, Vimeo, etc.)

 In JPEG format:

-- 10 samples of your work.
-Images should be 300 dpi and measure no more than 1800 pixels on their longest side. (or links to 5 samples for audio or video based work)
+- Include ten samples of your work.
+Images should be 300 dpi and measure no more than 1800 pixels on their longest side.

 - or -

 - Include links to five samples for audio- or video-based work.